San Diego Assault & Battery Lawyers

 Have you been accused of assault and battery in San Diego?
-Contact us today to find learn about all of your possible defense options and how we may be able to help your case!
+Contact us to learn about all of your possible defense options and how we may be able to help your case!

-San Diego Criminal Attorney James N. Dicks is qualified to defend your assault and battery case.
+Criminal attorney James N. Dicks is qualified to defend your San Diego or Vista assault and battery case.
 Knowing California state and federal laws and standard court proceedings has proven invaluable for Attorney Dicks in his representation of his clients.
 By proving that your charge was in fact self-defense, was an accident, or was provoked, Attorney James N. Dicks may be able to help you receive alternative or reduced sentencing or get your charges dropped entirely.